dclbas/LMS_Controls/troubleshooting.md

 Here's a few tips and things to check in the DialogFlow portion of this project.
 - Under the DF Sidebar, click on the **gear icon** to call up your Agent settings
 - Select the **General Tab** and ensure API Version is set to **V2 API**
+- Use the HA GUI to see how your commands are being interpreted.
+This is especially useful when querying items with numbers, etc..
+Here you get to see how google home interpreted your voice commands.